vamsidarbhamulla/serenity-cucumber-bdd-screenplay/README.md

     mvn clean verify -Dwebdriver.driver=firefox

 This runs Cucumber features using Cucumber's JUnit runner.
-The `@RunWith(CucumberWithSerenity.class)` annotation on the `CucumberSerenityBDDRunner` class tells JUnit to kick off Cucumber.
+The `@RunWith(CucumberWithSerenity.class)` annotation on the `CucumberSerenityBDDSimpleRunner` class tells JUnit to kick off Cucumber.

+## Running tests in parallel using Maven

+Open a command window and run:

+    mvn clean verify -Dserenity.runner=ParallelRunner

 ## Viewing the reports
 Maven commands provided above will produce a Serenity test report in the `target/site/serenity` directory.
 Go take a look!